 Where to Get Factoring for Your Trucking Business

 Banks don’t usually offer freight factoring programs because they’re geared toward lending larger amounts and charging interest.
-Businesses in the trucking industry will need to work with an alternative financing provider or dedicated freight factoring company like Viva if they want to factor.
+Businesses in the trucking industry will need to work with an alternative financing provider or dedicated freight factoring provider like Viva if they want to factor.

 Viva Offers Additional Benefits for Freight Companies